octopus-foundation/octopus/shared/nerve/README.md

 # Usage

-## Queues definition
+## Queue definition

-First, you need to define your queue and backend, the code is the best place to define your queue:
+First, you need to define your queue and backend, within the code is the best place to define your queue:
 ```go
 package nerve